-Every project starts as a hand drawn sketch, capturing the raw idea
+Every project starts as a hand drawn sketch, capturing the raw concept, no bluff, no spin, just good ideas.

 Content that is to be included in a design is provided to me at the start of a job, normally via email, Dropbox, WeTransfer, Google Drive, DVD, pen drive etc. This will include all text, images, logos, and graphs.